SamuelWielgat/mybatis-project/DEV_STEPS.md

 ## Step 5: MyBatis Setup

-1. Create UserMapper interface in `src/main/java/com/example/mybatis/mapper/UserMapper.java`
+1. Create UserMapper interface in `src/main/java/com/example/mybatis/mapper/UserMapper.java`:

-2. Create corresponding XML mapper file in `src/main/resources/mapper/UserMapper.xml`
+   - Add `@Mapper` annotation
-3. Implement basic CRUD operations:
+   - Implement CRUD operations using MyBatis annotations:
-   - insert
+     - `@Insert` for insert
-   - selectById
-   - selectAll
+     - `@Select` for selectById and selectAll
-   - update
+     - `@Update` for update
-   - delete
+     - `@Delete` for delete
+   - Use `@Options(useGeneratedKeys = true)` for ID generation

+2. No XML mapper files needed - using annotation-based approach for cleaner code

 ## Step 6: Service Layer